Chart Color Schemes

 Household Composition

-Altona Meadows has a typical household mix, with a fairly typical median household size
+Altona Meadows has a typical household mix, with a lower-than-average median household size

 Family households account for 70.5% of all households, including 31.5% couples with children, 24.1% couples without children, and 13.7% single parent families.
 Non-family households constitute the remaining 29.5%, with lone person households at 27.0% and group households comprising 2.5%.
-The median household size is 2.5 people, aligning with Greater Melbourne's average.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households